-Place your hands and knees on the floor, then lift your knees while holding onto your hands and your feet, then alternate each leg towards a sprint-block position.
+Place your hands and knees on the floor, lift your knees while holding onto your hands and feet, and then alternate each leg towards a sprint-block position.

-From the starting position bring your knee to the chest with a small hop, then alternate with the other.
+From the starting position, bring your knee to the chest with a slight hop, then alternate with the other.
 Perform the exercise while holding your back straight and your upper body weight with your hands.

 This exercise targets your triceps, deltoids, glutes, quads, hamstrings, and calves.

 Pushup – 15 repetitions